-This post originally appeared on B the Change Media.
-You can view the original post here.
+This post originally appeared on B the Change Media in August 2016.

 The other day my 8-year-old daughter sat at the barstool in front of our kitchen island and asked me to explain to her what impact investing is.
 She knew my book was on this topic, that I teach it, travel to go speak about it, work with the White House to promote it, and said it was time to explain it to her.

 I realized this was a communication challenge beyond all the speeches and writing I do for a living.
 Could I explain impact investing so that a second grader with no understanding of investment, business or social policy could understand it?
 Would it help me communicate this topic to others?

 I told her, “Investors give you money so that you can use it to do something that will generate more money.
 Then you pay them back more than what they originally gave you.
 Then the investor gets what’s called a “return” and the person getting the investment gets to use it when before they didn’t have enough.
 The only catch is, you HAVE to pay them back.”

 “Well, sometimes they can sue you for more money.”